CA SB 219: A Guide to California’s Climate Disclosure Rule

 • SB 219 mandates annual reporting and assurance for Scope 1, 2, and 3 emissions, along with biennial climate risk reporting.

-What is California Senate Bill 219?
+What is California SB 219?

-• Limited Assurance: Scope 1 and 2 starting in 2026, and Scope 3 in 2030
+• Limited Assurance: Required for Scope 1 and 2 data starting in 2026, and Scope 3 starting in 2030

-• Reasonable Assurance: Scope 1 and 2 by 2030
+• Reasonable Assurance: Required for Scope 1 and 2 data starting in 2030

-The penalties for non-compliance with the emissions reporting side of SB 219 could result in a fine of up to $500,000 per reporting year.
+The penalties for non-compliance with the GHG emissions reporting side of SB 219 could result in a fine of up to $500,000 per reporting year.
 The penalties will consider the reporter’s previous compliance efforts and if the reporting was made in good faith.
 There will also be safe harbors for Scope 3:

 • No penalties will be imposed for inaccuracies in Scope 3 emissions reporting, provided that the statements were made on a reasonable basis and in good faith.